dreamstreamerr/dreamstreamerr/README.md

 👋 Hi, I'm Salma Ajami, a passionate Computer Engineering student and software developer in Iran/Golestan.

 ## About Me
+### About Me
+### About Me
-I’m currently pursuing a degree in Computer Engineering in Golestan, Iran.
-My passion lies in exploring the world of technology and continuously learning new tools and skills.
+I’m a Computer Engineering student from Golestan, Iran, with a passion for web development and software engineering.

-I have hands-on experience with Python as my primary programming language and have worked with Django for web development.
-My journey has also involved building foundational knowledge in HTML, CSS, and JavaScript, alongside a basic understanding of SQL for database management.

-In addition, I’m familiar with version control systems like Git and GitHub, which I use to manage and collaborate on projects.
-On the systems side, I’ve spent time working with Linux, particularly Debian, for deploying and managing web applications.
+I specialize in Python and Django, and I have hands-on experience with HTML, CSS, and basic JavaScript.
+I’m also familiar with version control systems like Git and GitHub, and I’ve worked on deploying Django projects on Linux systems such as Debian.

-I’m committed to improving my skills every day, diving deeper into software development, and building meaningful projects that challenge me to grow.
+Currently, I’m enhancing my skills in backend development and building meaningful projects that challenge me to grow.

 ## 🛠️ Tech Stack